 The new Standard Mathematics Stage 6 (MS) will begin with year 11 in 2018.
 The NSW Educations Standards Authority (NESA) has recently announced a delay in the implementation of the new Mathematics Advanced Stage 6 (MA), Mathematics Extension 1 Stage 6 (ME) and Mathematics Extension 2 Stage 6 (MEX) which are now scheduled to begin with year 11 in 2019.

-The day will begin with an overview of the proposed changes and include three 90 minute workshops on topics selected from the following list:
+The day began with an overview of the proposed changes and included three 90 minute workshops on topics selected from the following list:

 - Vectors and geometry (ME-V1)